Kingston Transit: Seasonal

 Seasonal routes primarily serve Queen's University and only operate from September–April (excluding the period between last exam day in December and first day of classes in January, and Reading Week).

 Express

 Express routes operate with a frequency of 10–30 minutes and have stops placed further apart than local routes.

-Dial-A-Bus

 Fares

 Kingston Transit fares and My Card rates effective January 1, 2017.
 Daily and Weekly passes are also available from various transit locations.

 Kingston Transit employs a smart card payment system for monthly passes (My Pass) and tickets (My Tickets), which was introduced in August 2008.

 Transfers are free for cash fares but must be obtained at the time fare is paid.
-They are valid for 60 minutes.
+They are valid for 90 minutes.
 Payments using My Tickets have transfers automatically stored inside the card.

 Queen's University students, who are members of the AMS or SGPS, as well as St. Lawrence College students can ride free, as part of a U-Pass program.

+Kingston Transit did not increased fares till 2025 to encourage more individuals to ride transit in the years following the COVID-19 pandemic.